HF Radio

 Monitoring

 Icon-PEP provides five monitoring options in the web monitoring interface.
-Three of these are primarily to support initial setup and debug.
+Three of these are primarily to support initial setup and detailed operational analysis:

 There is a special monitoring interface for DNS (Domain Name Service) shown above.
-IP services make extensive use of DNS and it is useful to monitor this independently, so that queries and answers can be observed.
+IP services make extensive use of DNS, and it is useful to monitor this independently, which enables DNS queries and answers to be observed.

 Control